gumdropsteve/SmartRPA/README.md

 truffle run verify SmartRPA --network rinkeby --license MIT
 ```

+### Long term vision
+#### DAO and Revenue Generation
+   - With enough utilization small fees can be applied to buyers and sellers during the SRPA process.
+These fees can be distributed to users holding LAND tokens
+   - LAND is an ERC20 token capped at 100,000,000 LAND and minted via a set emission schedule.
+   - LAND is a governance token with time-weighted voting and value accrual mechanisms.
+   - LAND value is accrued through the fees collected by the SRPA process.
+Holders of the token can also vote lock their LAND and begin voting on various DAO proporsals.
+#### Liquidity
+   - Users can provide liquidity to SmartRPA liquidty pools and accrue APY gains.
+APY rewards will be paid out via newly minted LAND tokens.
+   - With enough liquidity, SmartRPA may be able to begin offering collateralized loans and other financial services.

 ### Using the Testnets
 #### What is a testnet?
 TLDR: building on blockchain for free.